UltraCakeBakery/CSSified-HTML/README.md

 `hover:active:children:before:background="red"`

 ## Media Queries
-Only want to apply a property on smaller screens, when printing the page or when dark theme is active?
+Only want to apply a property on smaller screens, when printing the page and/or when dark theme is active?
 Simply prefix the attribute with the appropriate media-query-prefix.

 - `@media only print { display: flex }` -> `<div @print:display="flex"></div>`
 - `@media (prefers-color-scheme: dark) { transform: scale(0.5) }` -> `<div @dark:transform="scale(0.5)"></div>`
 - `@media (prefers-color-scheme: light) { background: #F0F0F0 }` -> `<div @light:background="#F0F0F0"></div>`
 - `@media (orientation: portrait) { overflow: scroll }` -> `<div @portrait:overflow="scroll"></div>`

+You can also stack media-query-prefixes like so:

+`<div @portrait:@dark:@print:background="inherit"></div>`

 ## Syntactic sugar
 We have also added some shortcuts to make your life easier.

-### the `:var` suffix
+### The `:var` suffix
 Allows you to write `<div color:var="theme"></div>` instead of `<div color="var(--theme)"></div>`

-### the `:url` suffix
+### The `:url` suffix
 Allows you to write `<div background:url="./background.svg"></div>` instead of `<div background="url('./background.svg')"></div>`

 ## Configurations
+The following options are available on the Vite plugin:

+### Shortcuts
 TODO

 ## Acknowledgement